karamarnell/developers/app/ecosystem/jdbc-application-strings-manager-integration.md

 ## Headers sent to the client

-When this plugin is enabled, Kong will send some additional headers back to the client telling how many units are available and how many are allowed.
+When this plugin is enabled, Qordoba will send some additional headers back to the client telling how many units are available and how many are allowed.
 For example if you created a limit/quota called "Videos" with a per-minute limit:

 ```
 X-RateLimit-Limit-Videos-Minute: 10